Skip to main content

 The truth?
 Disciplined bettors can quietly cash tickets by selectively betting unders, particularly when posted totals hit 9 runs or higher.

-Since 2023, a clear pattern has emerged: when totals get set at 9 runs or higher, the under has hit at a stunning 73.4% clip.
+Since 2023, a clear pattern has emerged: when totals get set at 9 runs or higher, the under has hit at a 73.4% clip.
 This isn't just a small sample anomaly: we're looking at a 190-169 record, producing +26.1 units and a 7.3% ROI for bettors smart enough to fade the public's over obsession.

 It's simple market psychology.
 Casual bettors instinctively play the over, especially on high totals, creating artificially inflated numbers.
 Sportsbooks know this bias and shade their lines accordingly, knowing the public will still bite.